 Another great way to stay indoors while still exploring the city is try out a tour of a popular venue.

-There are tours of everything from famous concert halls to sports arenas, so whatever you’re interested in, you’ll be able to have some indoors fun while learning about your chosen venue.
+There are tours of everything from famous concert halls to sports arenas.
+So whatever you’re interested in, you’ll be able to have some indoors fun while learning about the venue.

-For example, the Radio City Music Hall tour offers a behind-the-scenes look at this amazing musical venue, and the Madison Square Garden Tour is perfect for sports fans of all stripes!
+For example, the Radio City Music Hall tour offers a behind-the-scenes look at this amazing musical venue.
+The Madison Square Garden Tour is perfect for sports fans of all stripes!
 (Even if you hate the Knicks, it’s still pretty cool to see the transition from basketball court to ice rink.)

 Although your view admittedly won’t be as clear as it might be on sunny days, you’ll still get a good sense of the city layout at either of NYC’s major observatories.